pgerke/ngx-mat-table-multi-sort/README.md

 The demo application is hosted on [GitHub pages](https://pgerke.github.io/ngx-mat-table-multi-sort/).
 You can also clone the repository and run the demo locally.

 1. Clone the repository to your local machine
-1. Run `npm install` to restore the dependencies
+1. Run `pnpm install` to restore the dependencies
-1. Start the demo application by running `npm run start:demo`
+1. Start the demo application by running `pnpm run start:demo`
 1. When compilation is completed, the application is running on `http://localhost:4200`

 ## License